SCOUT: Socially-COnsistent and UndersTandable Graph Attention Network for Trajectory Prediction of Vehicles and VRUs: Experimental Evaluation.

 \subsection{Ablation Study}

 We perform an ablation study to understand the contribution of each component to the overall system.
-Table \ref{table:ablation} shows the relative results w.r.t. to best configuration, taking into account the following parameters:
+Table \ref{table:ablation} shows the relative results w.r.t. to best configuration, taking into account the parameters listed below.
+Please, note that \textit{T} stands for True and\textit{ F }stands for False.